ffumarola/syria_cycles/Readme.md

 - Checking the status of a station (number of bikes available, number of free docking spaces available)
 - Checking out a bike from a given station as a member
 - Checking a bike back into another station as a member
+- Getting the trip history and personal info for a given member

 See the API documentation for a more technical overview of the features